CornerSiow/adaptive_FR/README.md

 # Adaptive FR
-It use GNG to store the tiny changes of face features to achieve an adaptive face recognition system
+It use GNG to store the tiny changes of face features to achieve an adaptive face recognition system.
+Meanwhile, by using Siamese network with NFA, it can train the model faster than using real image.

 ## GNG
 User can use the GNG to act as a short-term memory feature to track the feature changes during time-series data.